BaconSantaOS/chesssandboxapk/README.md

 ## Project Files

-- chess-sandbox-android.apk - The app file (install this on your phone)
+- app-release.apk - The app file (install this on your phone)

 ## How to Play